-#1 Updated by Chad Berkley almost 11 years ago
+#1 Updated by Chad Berkley about 11 years ago

 Need to deal with caching issues with switching modules.
 Some objects should only be used with one module or suite and should not load when another module/suite is active.
 This could be achieved by tagging cache items that should only be used with a specific module. items not tagged can be loaded no matter which module is active, but tagged items are only loaded if its module is active.

-#2 Updated by David Welker almost 11 years ago
+#2 Updated by David Welker about 11 years ago

 Here is the current status of the module manager.